Body Dysmorphic Disorder

 Pressure from peers and a society that equates physical appearance with beauty and value also can have an impact on the development of BDD.

-What are the complications associated with body dysmorphic disorder?
+What are the symptoms of body dysmorphic disorder (BDD)?